 Later that day I got a telephone call from another very conscientious Comcast employee, a regional Human Resources manager.
 Comcast had traced the serial number on one of the ancient routers to my landlord, and Carl gave them my phone number.

-My regular practice these days is to begin potentially stressful telephone conversations by disclosing that I have PTSD, and warning the listener that talking on the phone can be challenge.
+My regular practice these days is to begin potentially stressful telephone conversations by disclosing that I have PTSD, and warning the listener that talking on the phone can be challenging.
 She told me her father is a veteran, and she's familiar with PTSD’s effect on seemingly ordinary interactions.
 I shared my friend Mick’s observations of similar problems he had encountered after serving in Afghanistan as an Army Ranger medic.

 She reported that the folks in Comcast’s Bellingham service center had described an unpleasant encounter, including the manager’s concern I had approached her breast too close.

 Unlike most PTSD sufferers, I have the advantage/disadvantage of also suffering from serious codependency, which makes me empathetic to a fault.
 I could tell what kind of mental image of me she had before calling.
 So I told her I appreciated where her colleagues were coming from – they were well intentioned, but the encounter involved problems of perception on both sides.
 I could now understand the manager’s threatened reaction.
 She didn’t know I was a harmlessly gay dad who happens to have PTSD, as well as a veteran ACLU lawyer with trigger reflexes when someone in authority tries to cover things up.
 Rather than one of Comcast’s typical leering and disgruntled male customers.
 I apologized for causing offense.
 Of course, I also pointed out none if this would have happened if Comcast had either good customer service or effective employee training.

 The woman from Comcast HR did an excellent job of handling a challenging and atypical customer.
 Most importantly, she seemed sincere – not smarmy and trigger-happy like both the manager and concierge, who merely repeated scripted lines from some ineffectual customer service training.
 We ended the call on excellent terms.